LIHPC-Computational-Geometry/dds-hexmeshing/algorithms/README.md

             }
         },
     },
-    note: , # string that will be printed as help/indication message at the beginning of an execution.
+    indication: , # string that will be printed as help/indication message for the user, at the beginning of an execution.
 Can contain {arguments}
-    comment: # string written in output info.json after each execution }
+}
 ```